-+12 As I admitted in the Large Print Editions blog post (January 2018), it's my habit to read in bed and usually, after ten to fifteen minutes of reading, my eyes get a little tired and sometimes I wake to find the book resting on my face.
-It can take me a long time to read a book from cover to cover.
+12+ As I admitted in the Large Print Editions blog post (January 2018), it's my habit to read in bed at night.
+And after ten to fifteen minutes of reading, my eyes get a little tired, and I often wake to find the book resting on my face.
+It takes me a long time to read a book from cover to cover.

 Bluebottle by Belinda Castles

 Some books are page-turners - Bluebottle was more than that for me.
 I would beat my alarm in the morning and reach for the book for the joy of reading a chapter before getting up to start the day.
 Belinda Castles' flowing narrative, well-crafted characters, and underlying dark suspense had me hooked until the last page.

 Saga Land by Richard Fidler & Kári Gíslason

 Having enjoyed Richard Fidler's earlier historical masterwork, Ghost Empire, I read his introduction to Saga Land, and I knew I'd love it: "My friend Kári Gíslason is a Viking.
 When he said he was going to Iceland, I told him I was coming with him."
 Thus begins an epic tale of Icelandic landscapes and sagas and a family mystery!

 After listening to a podcast interview with Rodney Hall, I bought his latest book and added it to my to-be-read pile.
 When I finally started reading it, I wanted to neglect my household chores, dad duties and dog walking.
 And immerse myself in Hall's story of "a stolen season" told from three perspectives.

 The Courage to Write by Ralph Keyes

 This book was a gift from a fellow dad and writer -- we like to get together to discuss the challenge of raising sons and writing over coffee.
 This quote by Cynthia Ozick in the opening chapter struck a chord with me: "If we had to say what writing is, we would have to define it essentially as an act of courage."